 Family has played a big role in Brady Legler’s development as a jewelry designer and painter.
-He began designing jewelry in 2008 at the age of 19 with the inspiration of his Italian grandmother, Lou Legler (“Nana”).
+He began designing jewelry in 2008 at the age of 19 with the inspiration of his Italian grandmother, Lou Legler (“Nana”, pictured above).
 A fashion model from the 1940s to the 1960s, Lou had her own ideas on what was fashionable: “Never blend in, find something you like and add something of yourself to it.”
 His own mother Shelly Legler, also a model, is the brand ambassador of his eponymous line.

 “My jewelry embodies the same principles as my Nana’s fashion philosophy,” Brady says.
 “I like to think of my designs as elegant, smart, sophisticated day-to-night luxury pieces.”
 Brady’s time as a student of product design at Parsons The New School for Design in New York helped to hone his aesthetic.
 His jewelry combines simple geometric figures—triangles, rectangles, and circles—with familiar shapes such as pencils, paintbrushes, and even guitar picks to create unique and timeless pieces.